robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

 4. Go up a level to `geo1`, set the `volumevop1 > Fractal Type: Terrian`
 5. Add a `Convert VDB`, and connect the output of `volumevop1` to its the left most input.
 Set `Convert To: Polygons` and `Isovalue: 0.47`.
 6. Add a `Boolean` and connect the output of `convertvdb1` to its right input, and the output of `boolean2` to its left input.
 Set `Operation: Shatter`, `Correct Tiny Seam-Adjacent Edges: Off`.

+### 2. Increasing Entropy

+Drive the noise frequency by its position within the volume to increase realism.

+1. Go into `volumevop1`.

 [![Quartz Crystal Nodes](assets/houdini-quartz-crystal-nodes.png)](assets/houdini-quartz-crystal-nodes.png)